 This includes reduced effort at the lever, something that becomes apparent once you’ve been on the bike for a few hours.
 It’s an area where electronic gears set the benchmark; ultimate precision at the simple push of a button.

-Braking raises an entire new list of benefits as prices goes up.
-Simply put, the more expensive brakes are stronger, offer better feel and control and stop you with less hand force required.
+Braking raises an entire new list of benefits as prices go up.
+Simply put, more expensive brakes are stronger, offer better feel and control, and stop you with less hand force required.

 Besides offering extra gears, the more expensive groupsets usually get new features first.

 Shimano first launched Di2 electronic shifting at the Dura-Ace level, before trickling it down to Ultegra.
 The same is true of more mundane details – Dura-Ace was the first to get reach adjustment using a built-in screw rather than ugly shims, a feature now found all the way down to Claris level.

 Similarly, Shimano and Campagnolo now offer their higher-end cranksets in a universal size that’s cross-compatible with compact, semi-compact or standard-sized chainrings.
 This means that if you ever wish to change your chainring sizes, you can do so without needing a new crankset.

 Groupset compatibility issues

 It’s worth being aware that not all groupset components from a given manufacturer are compatible with one another, even in cases where it seems like they should be.